sdllc/controlr/README.md

 applications as well as services.

 Javascript is not for everything -- that's why we want to use R in the first place.
-But node provides a great environment for building applications.
-ControlR is built to be glue code that lets you build your application in javascript, your data model in R, and connect the two.
+But node provides a great environment for building applications.  controlR is built to be glue code that lets you build your application in javascript, your data model in R, and connect the two.

-Moreover because ControlR runs R in an external process, you have benefits beyond what you get by embedding in a C++ application -- for example, you can monitor execution and kill off runaway processes; or you can start multiple instances and run code in parallel.
+Moreover because controlR runs R in an external process, you have benefits beyond what you get by embedding in a C++ application -- for example, you can monitor execution and kill off runaway processes; or you can start multiple instances and run code in parallel.